hmnguyen626/myRiemann/README.md

 # myRiemann
+Hieu Nguyen
+Xcode - Swift4, UIKIT
+Pods - DDMathParser, Charts

-iOS App to approximate the area under a curve.
-Implemented with Swift4, UIKIT, and CocoaPods
+Description: myRiemann is an iOS application that will calculate and approximate the area under a curve f(x) using one of the three following methods.
+        - Left Riemann Sum
+        - Midpoint Riemann Sum
+        - Right Riemann Sum

+Future releases:
+	- Complete graph functionality
+        - UI redesign